10 Stocks to Buy for Donald Trump's Second Wind

-Donald Trump will be president within days, and the Republicans will control both houses of Congress.
-So to say that things will be different in 2017 than they were under President Barack Obama and a Democrat-controlled Senate is probably the understatement of the century.
+Donald Trump will ascend to the White House today, and the Republicans will take control of both houses of Congress.
+It’s no stretch to say that things will be different in 2017 than they were under eight years of President Barack Obama and a Democrat-controlled Senate.
+In fact, it’s probably the understatement of the century.

 The election was full of bombast and inflammatory statements, however, and in some ways it’s difficult to know what the candidates really stood for.
 So the question going forward is what tough talk was just posturing to get votes … and how will GOP legislators and President Donald Trump actually govern?